Planning for Spinal Fusion

 An individualized plan will be developed, in collaboration with physicians, nurses, case managers and others.
 A variety of patient needs are addressed, including being fitted for an assistive device such as a cane, transportation, support services, home care, medication management and rehabilitation referrals or placements.

-A case manager works directly with patients to review insurance benefits and to plan appropriate placement at an inpatient rehabilitation facility if required.
+If needed, a case manager works directly with patients to review insurance benefits and to plan appropriate placement at an inpatient rehabilitation facility if required.
 The program coordinator calls each patient a few days after discharge to check their progress and address any concerns or questions.

 Learn more about discharge procedures